RJLennon/Challenge9/NewReadME.md

 - [License](#license)

 ## Installation
-install me please
+This is how you do the installation

 ## Usage
-this is very user friendly
+This is how you use the application

 ## Credits
-rob lennon
+Rob Lennon

 GitHub: RJLennon

 Email: robjohnlennon@gmail.com

-no testing completed
+No testing

 ## License
-Choice 2
+Choice 3